rasibn/portfolio/src/pages/about.md

 ## Blog Tech Stack

-This website is written in vanilla JavaScript (+ TypeScript for type checking) and a little bit of ReactJS for some interactions.
-TailwindCSS is used for styling; and Markdown is used for blog contents.
+This website is written using the awesome vanilla JavaScript framework [Astro]() with a little bit of React for some interactions.
+I used tailwind for styling; and the blogs are in simple markdown.

 ## Features